 If You Have Chemical Sensitivities

-- Other things I look for is to make sure I have control over the finishes in a way that suits your environmental sensitivities or your degree of toxin avoidance.
+- Another thing I look for is to make sure we have control over the finishes in a way that suits your environmental sensitivities.

 - You should have control over: flooring types, all wood finishes, all sealers, all paints, some glues, the shower system, the cabinet company, and the countertops.
 This is where you want to know how customizable they are (usually very).